madeso/bookshelf/content/books/97things/thing_19.md

 +++
-title = "Convenience Is not an -ility" weight = 19
+title = "19: Convenience Is not an -ility" weight = 19
 +++